patternfly/patternfly-elements/elements/pfe-avatar/README.md

 ### name (observed) (required)

 The user's name, either given name and family name, or username.
 When displaying a pattern, the name will be used to seed the pattern generator.
-The name is also used for displaying initials.

 ### src (observed)